SatinWukerORIG/wonderwall-prototype/basics.md

 # Wonderwall
-The toil of writing efficient code is the job of compilers, not programmers
+Writing efficient code is the job of compilers, not the toil of programmers.

 # HELLO, WORLD!
 ```